BryantMeskill/CVApplication/README.md

 * Building Class components in React
 * Building functional components in React
 * Using hooks to gain access to state in functional components
+* Conditionally rendering different parts of the project depending on state
 * Elevating state for use across multiple child components
-* Working with the React synthetic event to dynamically get user inputs
+* Working with the React synthetic event to dynamically get user input